-Pick a travel blog name that will stand the test of time.
+Pick a blog name that will stand the test of time.
 Make it short and memorable, easy to type, easy to spell and easy to remember.
-To come up with The Passport Diaries, we sat down and brainstormed several words we felt described us and what we wanted to achieve with the travel blog.
+To come up with Product Londo, we sat down and brainstormed several words we felt described us and what we wanted to achieve with the blog.
 Write everything down and start playing with a different combinations of words.
 It’s worth taking as much time as needed.

 Avoid overused words and ideas that have already been taken by others who are more established than you.
 Once you come up with a name, it’s worth doing a Google search to see if someone else is using it.
 Go with something original and people are more likely to remember it.

-Thinking long term with your travel blog’s domain will save time and hassle in the future it you have to change it.
-We settled on The Passport Diaries because we wanted to tell our story but also record our own personal diary of our travels.
+Thinking long term with your blog’s domain will save time and hassle in the future it you have to change it.
+We settled on Product London because of our successful club night and where we were based.

 When you’re ready to buy your domain, head over to DreamHost.
 There you can enter your desired domain name and they’ll tell you if it’s available.
 If it is, you’ll be able to buy it for as little as $2.95 per year!
 DreamHost also offer affordable hosting & free WordPress installation.